 At one point when poor pregnant Joc was too ‘tired’ for a nature walk, I might’ve offered to carry her.
 What?!
 Go home and rest- not on this watch, that’s three hours of family magic we’ll never get back!
 Pretty sure she faked a migraine one afternoon to re-charge her introverted soul, and I’m even more certain I saw Uncle Ian pulla U up the stairs after noticing we had arrived already arrived for the day.

-My other sister (the non-abandoner) and I have long laughed over the fact that our entire lives come to a complete halt during this special week, because we’re so obsessed with being with our Barkers.
-We don’t pay bills, clean our houses, answer emails, respond to texts and I actually think my water was shut off after Barker visit 2014 because I didn’t get the mail for a week.
-It’s all about getting one year’s worth of quality time stolen from us by the state of Missouri, and darn it, we’re going to make it count.
+My sister and I have long laughed over the fact that our entire lives come to a halt we’re so obsessed with being with our beloved, I’m fairly certain my youngest did not bathe, the entire time (that’s what chlorine’s for).
+We don’t pay our bills, clean our houses, answer emails, respond to texts and I actually think my water was shut off after Barker 2014 visit because I didn’t take my mail for a week.
+It’s all about getting one year’s worth of together time stolen from us by the state of Missouri, and darn it, we’re going to make it count.

 “Wait.
 Do you think Ian thinks it would be like this ALL the time if they lived here?”

 “Surely not.
-But hmmm, oh my gosh do you think JOC thinks we’d be like this all the time?”
+But hmmm oh my gosh do you think JOC thinks we’d be like this all the time?”